elugens/hello-javascript/docs/general-javascript-questions/prototypes-inheritance/prototype-methods-objects-without-proto.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Since, the proto property is deprecated based the JavaScript specification.
-There are three modern methods that can be used in prototypal inheritance including Object.create(obj), Object.getPrototypeOf(obj), and Object.setPrototypeOf(obj, proto).<br /><br /> The Object.create(obj) method which is used to create an empty object with given proto as prototype and optional property descriptors.
+There are three modern methods that can be used in prototypal inheritance including Object.create(obj), Object.getPrototypeOf(obj), and Object.setPrototypeOf(obj, proto).<br /><br /> The Object.create(obj) method is used to create an empty object with given proto as prototype and optional property descriptors.
 The Object.getPrototypeOf(obj) that returns the prototype of an object, and Object.
 Object.setPrototypeOf(obj, proto) which sets the prototyple of obj to proto.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />